FAQs

 • How much is my deductible?

-• After I meet my deductible, what percentage of the visit cost will I be reimbursed for
+• After I meet my deductible, what percentage of the visit cost will I be reimbursed for?

-How much can I be reimbursed for the following procedures?
+• How much can I be reimbursed for the following procedures?

-• 60 minute intake appointment (CPT Code 90791)
+• 50 minute intake appointment (CPT Code 90791)

 • Neuropsychological Testing (CPT Code 96136 for the first 30 minutes, CPT Code 96137 for each additional 30 min)

-• Neuropsychological Services (CPT Code 96132 or the first 60 minutes, CPT Code 96133 for each additional hour)
+• 60 minute feedback session and associated neuropsychological services (CPT Code 96132 or the first 60 minutes, 96133 for each additional hour) which covers interpretation of results, report writing, clinical decision-making, treatment planning, and providing feedback.

 Yes.
 You can use the pre-tax funds you have set aside in these healthcare accounts.
 You can pay directly using the card or pay by check or credit card and submit a receipt to be reimbursed by your HSA/FSA.
 If you do not have an HSA/FSA, you can ask your company’s human resources about starting one.